axinc-ai/ailia-csharp/README.md

 ## Architecture

 Unity's cs file can be used from Visual Studio just by commenting out import UnityEngine.
-Debug.Log and Color32 are not defined, so define them in AiriaUnityMigrate.cs.
+Debug.Log and Color32 are not defined, so define them in AiriaMigrate.cs.

 ## Build